Megan A Brown, Ph.D.

 While her formal training and professional experience have provided the necessary foundation to work as a competent psychologist, it is her life experience of being a mother to three young children that she draws upon when working with her patients.

 As we had to pivot to support children and families during the Covid-19 pandemic, we have learned new ways to provide meaningful support through teletherapy.
 While social distance is not ideal for mental health, we are helping people stay connected through this modality if they choose.
 We use a secure HIPPA compliant platform called SimplePractice.
-Dr. Brown holds a ASPPB E. Passport in 33 states in order to practice interstate telepsychology under the authority of PSYPACT.
-This is especially helpful for treating college students and out of state individuals using telehealth.
+Dr. Brown is authorized under the authority of PSYPACT to practice interstate telepsychology in 33 states.
+This is especially helpful for treating college students and out-of-state individuals using telehealth.
+Check this link to see if your state participates